F12-Empyrion/f12-empyrion.github.io/polls.md

 ## Previous polls

-Each poll will tell you a little bit about what it asks of you, and also tell you approximately when the poll will be closed and what happens next.
-If a poll ends up with a decision (including a decision not to change anything), previous polls and their results will be posted here.
+Previous polls and their results will be posted here.
+If any decisions were made, the decision will also be posted here.

 There has not yet been any polls conducted.
 This will be updated when polls close and decisions are made.